kjda/ReactFlux/README.md

 ```
 UserStore.addHanlder(constants.SAVE_NEW_USERNAME, {

-  //returns initial state specific to the action related to this constant
+  //returns initial state specific only to this handler
   getInitialState: function(){
      isSaving: false,
      error: null,